alexandrainst/node-red-http-basic-auth/README.md

 - *Realm*: what realm will be used with this node
 - *Hashed*: are the passwords in the *Password* field or in the credentials file hashed.

-With *Shared* and *Not Shared* config types you must specify the following:
+With *Simple* and *Shared* config types you must specify the following:

 - *Username*: the username
 - *Password*: the password.